Varshith-Poojary/euler2quat-quat2euler/README.md

-# euler2quat-quat2euler
-A simple Python utility for converting between Euler angles (roll, pitch, yaw) and quaternions.
-Includes functions for euler2quat and quat2euler, with support for both degrees and radians.
+# Euler ↔ Quaternion Converter

+This Python script provides simple functions and an interactive CLI to convert between **Euler angles** (roll, pitch, yaw) and **quaternions** `[w, x, y, z]`.

+---

+## 🚀 Features
+- Convert Euler angles (in degrees) to quaternions
+- Convert quaternions to Euler angles (in degrees)
+- Handles normalization internally
+- Includes a small test function to verify round-trip conversions

+---